 Phase 1: Analysis of the current situation

 All beginnings are difficult.
 Organizations are often faced with a major challenge when it comes to promoting strategic thinking within their teams.
-Therefore, it makes sense to first map the status quo with the help of OKRs.
+Therefore, it makes sense to first map the status quo with the help of the OKR framework.
 Even if there is a lot of day-to-day business to be done, OKRs and tools for mapping them (such as Workpath) function as mirrors of the organization.
 In the first steps, it is important to define strategic OKRs and to label the tasks that arise (strategic vs. operational).
 A graph provides an immediate overview of which teams are contributing to strategic goals.
-In the so-called weekly check-in meetings, employees can talk about how much time is spent on "exploration".
+In the so-called weekly OKR check-ins, employees can talk about how much time is spent on "exploration".
 In this phase, many teams realize that they have little or no involvement in the strategic goals of the organization, of its functional silo or of other teams, but are only busy with repetitive tasks.
 This awareness is the basis for thinking strategically about repetitive work: How can a team optimize processes and free up resources to spend less time on day-to-day operations?

 Phase 2: Formulation of strategic OKRs